ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > Your have completed the pre-requisite steps.
 You can now begin completing the labs.
 Please proceed to the Data Enginner lab first to begin preparing your data.

-## Step H: Launch the Data Connect Service
+## Step H: Create and Launch the Data Connect Service

 ### [Click Here to Go to Bluemix](https://console.ng.bluemix.net/)